PaperMC/Starlight/TECHNICAL_DETAILS.md

 Starlight adheres to these rules and properly propagates skylight through sections, even if they don't exist - just like Vanilla.
-I've also chosen to document this behavior because it is by far the most complicated aspect of the new light engine principles, and it is critical to understand this principle to understand how lighting should work in modern Minecraft.
+I've also chosen to document this behavior because it is by far the most complicated aspect of the new light engine principles, and understanding this principle is critical to understand how lighting should work in modern Minecraft.

 ## Chunk lighting algorithms
 The next important case to consider is chunk lighting.
-Starlight and Vanilla do block chunk lighting basically the same; we iterate over the light sources in the chunk and shove them into the light propagator algorithm.
+Starlight and Vanilla do block chunk lighting in basically the same manner; we iterate over the light sources in the chunk and shove them into the light propagator algorithm.
 Then, an edge check is performed to bring in light from neighbours.
 Edge checks are rather simple: does the light value for the position match up with what